Miles-Cownie/first-milestone-project/README.md

 - __Navigation Bar__

   - Featured across all pages of the site, the banner provides the title of the website and the navigation menu.
   - The links in the navigation menu provide the user with easy movement between pages without needing to use browser navigation tools.
   - The links respond to user hovering over them and the current page is highlighted in the navigation bar to aid user interaction.
   - The navigation bar is responsive to screen size to allow ease of use on mobile and tablet screens.

 - __Home Page__
   - The home page provides initial information for users.
   - Information is divided into sematic elements with a main sections and two asides.
   - A brief biography is found in the central column.
   - The aside columns contain images to provide context to main biography.
   - Images are credited and linked to original source.

+- __Timeline__
+  - The timeline displays important events in Zheng Yi Sao's life.
+  - Format is clean and simple to follow, with clearly marked dates and descriptions.
+  - Side margins are empty to focus on timeline.

+- __Form__
+  -